 Stay in Touch

-WGS alumni can join the new WGS Alumni Group to stay connected.
+Department of Women's, Gender, and Sexuality Studies alumni can join the new WGSS Alumni Group to stay connected.

 What our Grads Are Doing Now?

 Women's, Gender, and Sexuality Studiesis always interested in hearing about the careers of its alumni.
 If you graduated with a major, second major, or minor from WGS, or an MA or graduate certificate, please take our short alumni survey.
 If you'd like to update your information below or be added to this page, send us an email.

 Curious about your career options with a degree in Women's and Gender Studies?
 Our graduates have gone on to careers in a variety of fields including academia, non-profit organizations, government and teaching.